 If you’re not intoxicated with these muscular games, how about a quiet game of golf?
 An alternative to ball games is thoroughbred racing.
 The racecourse at the Fair Grounds is one of the oldest tracks in the US.

 It’s an attraction every child, big and small, will talk about for years to come.
-You’ll find stacks of fairyland adventures aboard Captain Hook’s pirate ship or make your way up Jack and Jill’s Hill in this life-sized storybook playground.
+You’ll find stacks of fairyland adventures aboard Captain Hook’s pirate ship.
+If not that, make your way up to Jack and Jill’s Hill in this life-sized storybook playground.
 Muslims travel to New Orleans with their families to have the time of their lives with the characters they know and love.